Frequently Asked Questions

 1.)
 Should have the septic tank pumped regularly?

-Yes, by pumping the septic tank out you are removing the sludge to prevent possible backups and it will help extend the life expectancy of your leaching fields.
+Yes, by pumping the septic tank out you are removing the sludge that drops to the bottom allowing the greywater to exit into the leach fields.

 2.)
 How often should I have the septic tank pumped?

 We recommend the septic tank be pumped every 3-5 years.
 Pumping is determined by the size of the tank and how many people live in the home.
 Please call us to help you determine your recommended pumping schedule.